-Sometimes people will accumulate favors, not by doing favors for others, but instead by tricking people into thinking they will receive favors that they will not receive, like someone getting others involved in scams, or selling fake goods that quickly break.
-This is fraud and it is a reason money isn’t equal to reciprocity.
+Sometimes people will accumulate favors, not by doing favors for others, but instead by tricking people into thinking they will receive favors that they will not receive, like someone getting others involved in scams or selling fake goods that quickly break.
+This is fraud.
+It is a reason money isn’t equal to reciprocity.

-Sometimes people will accumulate favors, by simply taking them from others, either through stealth, the unofficial use of force, or even in some cases the official use of force.
+Sometimes people will accumulate favors by simply taking them from others, either through stealth, the unofficial use of force, or even in some cases, the official use of force.
 They can also print favor tokens lowering the value of favor tokens, counterfeiting, an indirect way of stealing.
-More cases that someone acquires favors without any actual reciprocity.
+More cases in which someone acquires favors without any actual reciprocity.

-Sometimes people possess very little ability to do valuable favors for others, other times through luck, skill, hard-work, circumstance, or most likely some combination of all of them; people can gain with relatively little time, vast sums of favors.
-This can lead to vast differences in how well people can live, and given that there is less benefit to a person for additional favors the more favors that they have, we might be argue that it would be an improvement to use force to redistribute earned favors from those with many to those with few, or taking some of those earned favors to ensure that everyone is guaranteed some basic favors will be performed for them.
+Sometimes people possess very little ability to do valuable favors for others.
+Other times through luck, skill, hard work, circumstance, or most likely some combination of them, people can gain vast sums of favors with relatively little time.
+This can lead to vast differences in how well people can live.
+Given that there is less benefit to a person for additional favors the more favors that they have, we might argue that it would be an improvement to use force to redistribute earned favors from those with many to those with few, or taking some of those earned favors to ensure that everyone is guaranteed some basic favors will be performed for them.

 Sometimes a person amassed a great number of favors, giving command of these favors to children or relatives that themselves contributed little to nothing for the world.